Frequently Asked Questions

 Yes.
 A good percentage of students hold a part-time job while attending HPI.
 Work outside of HPI needs to be flexible and limited as HPI is a full-time intensive semester.

 What else can you tell me about Philadelphia?

 Philadelphia's dance and theater scene has exploded in the last decade, with groups making original (not script-based) work in movement theater, dance theater, physical theater, clown, and the spaces in between.
 We call it "hybrid" work, work that mixes dance and theater.
 These artists collaborate and perform with each other, giving and getting inspiration in an intimate, supportive community.
-HPI will begin with two weeks at the Philadelphia Live Arts Festival and Philly Fringe, with students attending numerous performances and experiencing the Philadelphia arts scene.
+HPI will begin with two weeks at the Philadelphia Fringe Festival, with students attending numerous performances and experiencing the Philadelphia arts scene.
 Throughout the semester, students connect with Philly artists and are able to take advantage of the fantastic cultural offerings of a major American city.
 You've heard of the Philadelphia Museum of Art, but what about the Mütter Museum?
-Or the Mummers' Museum?

 Ask us for even more about what our city has to offer.
 It's a fantastic place, and we love to talk about it!

 Can students from outside Pennsylvania apply?
 Outside the U.S.?

 Outside Pennsylvania: Yes.

 Outside the US: Yes.
 Please contact us ASAP.
 It takes months of planning to receive the proper visa to attend our program and the sooner we plan, the faster we can get you to Philadelphia.